kyrie-edelweiss/edelweiss-archive/_pages/the-red-king.md

 Ever since the **SUN** departed.

-# Chapter 4 - The RED KING
+# Chapter Four - The RED KING
 **Period: Present Day … Year: 1984 … Location: Venus**

 Katherina lay draped across her narrow bed, limbs slack, eyes fluttering beneath pale lids—half-sunken in sleep, half-hungering still.
 She had devoured another text from the Venusian archive, a brittle book bound in leather-soft skin, its pages soaked in language that shimmered like oil under her flickering phosphorus light.
 She’d read it cover to cover, mouth parted in trance, and tossed it into the growing pile beside her—*The Liturgies of the Fleshbound Womb*, or something like that.